-2. Physically connect your data logger to your computer using a USB cable, then in Device Configuration Utility select your data logger.

-3. By default, the RNDIS address is 192.168.66.
-You can see the address by selecting IP as the Connection Type.

-If you wish to change the RNDIS address, click the Settings Editor tab > Advanced sub-tab > USB Virtual Ethernet Address (RNDIS) and enter the desired address.
-Note that 0 for the address defaults to 192.168.66.1.

-4. The Virtual Ethernet (RNDIS) address can be used to connect to the data logger using Device Configuration Utility or other computer software, or to view the data logger internal web page in a browser.
-To view the web page, open a browser and enter the IP address (for example, 192.168.66.1) into the address bar.
-For more information, see Web interface (p.
-174).
+- 2. Physically connect your data logger to your computer using a USB cable, then in Device Configuration Utility select your data logger. - 3.
+Retrieve your IP Address.
+On the bottom, left side of the screen, select IP as the Connection Type, then click the browse button next to the Server Address box.
+Note the IP Address (default is 192.168.66.1).
+If you have multiple data loggers in your network, more than one data logger may be returned.
+Ensure you select the correct data logger by verifying the data logger serial number or station name (if assigned). - 4.
+A virtual IP address can be used to connect to the data logger using Device Configuration Utility or other computer software, or to view the data logger internal web page in a browser.
+To view the web page, open a browser and enter linktodevice.eu 🔀 or the IP address you retrieved in the previous step (for example, 192.168.66.1) into the address bar.

 To secure your data logger from others who have access to your network, we recommend that you set security.
 For more information, see Data logger security (p.
-158).
+129).

 Ethernet over USB (RNDIS) is considered a direct communications connection.
-Therefore, it is a trusted connection and Administrator privileges are automatically granted for all functionality.
+Therefore, it is a trusted connection and Administrator privileges are automatically granted for all functionality (csipasswd does not apply).